kmeans

 ORDER BY node_id ASC;

-Procedure sets for each node to which cluster it belongs to by writing cluster id to cluster_property
+procedure sets to which cluster each node it belongs to by writing cluster ID to cluster_property

 .